alxfed/alxfed.github.io/_posts/2019-02-10-Machine-cheating.markdown

 date:   2019-02-10  8:19 am
 categories: blog posts
 ---
-&nbsp;&nbsp;&nbsp;&nbsp;Somehow, as always, nobody seems to ask the right question, namely: "What are we __*teaching*__ our machines when they are 'machine-learning'?
-What type of behavior we are encouraging or discouraging?
+&nbsp;&nbsp;&nbsp;&nbsp;Somehow, as always, nobody seems to ask the right question, namely: "What are we __*teaching*__ our machines when they are 'machine-learning'"?
+What type of behavior are we encouraging or discouraging?
 How does it allign with our overall goals and particular (and momentary) expectations?
 Let's look into it in a little bit of a detail.<br>

 &nbsp;&nbsp;&nbsp;&nbsp;Let's watch the hands of the prestidigitator closely, maybe we will be able to notice where the rabbit comes from if we watch it in slow motion:
 - Step 1: We show an object to our 'machine-pupil' (the stupid britanism 'pupil' with it's second purely physiological meaning fits beautifully here);